Bart Simpson: Bartmania

 Bart was described as "television's king of 1990", "television's brightest new star", and an "undiminished smash".
 He was one of the most popular write-in candidates in the 1990 United States congressional, senatorial and gubernatorial elections, second in a number of areas only to Mickey Mouse among fictional characters.
 In the 1990 Macy's Thanksgiving Day Parade, Bart debuted as one of the giant helium-filled balloons for which the parade is known.
 This was noted in The Simpsons episode "Bart vs. Thanksgiving", which aired the day of the parade, where Homer tells Bart: "If you start building a balloon for every flash-in-the-pan cartoon character, you turn the parade into a farce!".
 Behind and unbeknownst to Homer, the television briefly shows a Bart Simpson balloon.

 The album The Simpsons Sing the Blues was recorded in September 1990 and released in December.
 It peaked at number three on the Billboard 200, and was certified double platinum by the Recording Industry Association of America.
 The first single from the album was the pop rap song "Do the Bartman", performed by Cartwright and released on November 20, 1990.
 The song was written by Bryan Loren, a friend of Michael Jackson (who provided backing vocals on the track).
 Jackson was a fan of The Simpsons (especially Bart), and had called the producers offering to write Bart a single and make a guest appearance on the show.
 Jackson guest-starred in the episode "Stark Raving Dad" (season three, 1991) with the pseudonym John Jay Smith.
-Although "Do the Bartman" was never released as a single in the United States, it was successful in the United Kingdom; it was the number-one song from February 16 to March 9, 1991, and was the year's fifth-best-selling song.
+Although "Do the Bartman" was never released as a single in the United States, it was successful in the United Kingdom; it was the number-one song for three weeks (February 16 to March 9, 1991), and was the year's fifth-best-selling song.
 It sold half a million copies, and was certified gold by the British Phonographic Industry on February 1, 1991.